 Principal risks and their potential impact How risk is managed Risk assessment BORROWING RISKS (continued) 8.
 Availability and cost of debt In tandem with any future growth of the Company, additional debt funding would be considered.
 It is acknowledged that the current interest rate environment may constrain the availability and financial viability of further debt funding.
-During the year, the Company elected to undertake a refinancing which concluded in May 2022.
-The refinanced loan is held with AgFe and is a £60.00m facility with a five-year term, which was fully drawn at period end.
 The Company maintains a good relationship with the lender providing the term credit facility.
-The Company monitors the projected usage and covenants of the credit Facility on a quarterly basis.
+The Company monitors the projected usage and covenants of the credit facility on an ongoing basis.
 The Company actively monitors the loan term and engages in loan extension negotiations far in advance of expiry.
 Probability: Low Impact: Moderate Movement: No change CORPORATE RISKS 9.
 Dependence on the Investment Manager The Company has no employees and is reliant upon the performance of its Investment Manager and other third party service providers.
 Failure by the Investment Manager and/or any service provider to carry out its obligations to the Company in accordance with the terms of its appointment could have a materially detrimental impact on the operation of the Company.
 The future ability of the Company to successfully pursue its investment objective and investment policy may, among other things, depend on the ability of the Investment Manager to retain its existing staff and/or to recruit individuals of similar experience and calibre.
 The Investment Manager has endeavoured to ensure that the principal members of its management team are suitably incentivised.
 The performance of service providers in conjunction with their service level agreements is monitored via regular calls and face-to-face meetings and the use of key performance indicators, where relevant.
 Probability: Moderate to High Impact: Moderate Movement: No change

 Principal risks and their potential impact How risk is managed Risk assessment CORPORATE RISKS (continued) 10.
 Failure to meet objectives The Company may not meet its investment objective to deliver an attractive total return to shareholders from investing predominantly in a portfolio of smaller commercial properties in the United Kingdom.
 Poor relative total return performance may lead to an adverse reputational impact that affects the Company's ability to raise new capital.
 The Company may not pay its target dividend.
 The Company has an investment policy to achieve a balanced portfolio with a diversified asset and tenant base.
 The Company also has investment restrictions in place to limit exposure to potential risk factors.
-The Investment Manager has extensive experience in navigating market volatility, as was most recently evidenced during the COVID-19 pandemic.
+The Investment Manager has extensive experience in navigating market volatility.
+The Company has the ability to pay dividends from current year revenue as well as revenue reserves and realised capital.
 Probability: High Impact: Moderate to High Movement: No change 11.
 Business interruption Cyber attacks on the Investment Manager's and/or other service providers' IT systems could lead to disruption, reputational damage, regulatory (including GDPR) or financial loss to the Company.
 The Investment Manager and other service providers' staff are capable of working remotely for an extended time period.
 The Investment Manager's and other service providers' IT systems are protected by anti-virus software and firewalls that are updated regularly.
 Fire protection and access security procedures exist at all the Company's managed properties, along with the offices of its Investment Manager and other service providers.
 Probability: Low to Moderate Impact: Moderate Movement: No change